 Direct sales is inherently personal.
 It's based on immediate engagements with potential customers.
-If you want to effectively convey your value proposition as a direct salesperson, your prospects will need a front-row seat.That's why it's important to pin those engagements down by setting appointments.
+If you want to effectively convey your value proposition as a direct salesperson, your prospects will need a front-row seat, so I'd suggest pinning engagements down by setting appointments.

 Having appointments on the books and checking in with prospects to affirm those meetings are still on will always be an asset to any direct selling effort.